T-62: 2008 South Ossetia war

-In February 2023, a Ukrainian mechanic stated that his shop was converting at least one captured T-62 into an armoured recovery vehicle, because "this old tank is no good for war".
-Also in late February 2023, a T-62 was identified with the original TSh-2B-41 or TShSM-41U sight replaced by a 1970's era 1PN96MT-02 analogue thermal gunner’s sight.
+In February 2023, a Ukrainian mechanic stated that his shop was converting at least one captured T-62 into an armored recovery vehicle, remarking that "this old tank is no good for war."
+Also, in late February 2023, a T-62 was identified with its original TSh-2B-41 or TShSM-41U sight replaced by a 1PN96MT-02 analogue thermal gunner's sight.

+Ukraine is converting some T-62s into infantry fighting vehicles by fitting BMP-2 turrets to the hulls, armed with a 30mm 2A42 autocannon.

+On September 10, 2023, it was reported that Ukraine's 128th Mountain Assault Brigade converted a captured T-62 tank into a vehicle-borne improvised explosive device (VBIED) filled with 1.5 tons of explosives and drove it towards Russian positions in the Zaporizhzhia region.
+The tank hit a mine and exploded before it could reach the enemy positions.

+As of February 2025, Russia is visually confirmed to have suffered 307 T-62 losses (5 T-62 Obr.
+1967, 2 T-62 Obr.
+1972, 1 T-62 Obr.
+1975, 147 T-62M, 54 T-62M Obr.
+2022, 41 T-62MV, 10 T-62MV Obr.
+2022 and 47 Unknown T-62).

 Foreign service

 Angola

 The People's Armed Forces for the Liberation of Angola (FAPLA) began ordering T-62s from the Soviet Union in 1980 and received them by late 1985.
 Most of the tanks were delivered in the wake of Operation Askari, which saw multiple T-54s and T-55s knocked out by South African expeditionary forces using light anti-tank weapons and highly mobile Eland-90 and Ratel-90 armoured cars.
 As a result of the destruction and capture of Angolan T-54/55s during Operation Askari, the Soviet military mission in Angola committed to drastically accelerate the transfer of more sophisticated weaponry to FAPLA, including T-62s.
 According to the Stockholm International Peace Research Institute, FAPLA had received 175 second-hand T-62s from Soviet reserve stocks by the end of 1985.
 South African intelligence reported that no more than 30 were in active service between late 1985 and 1986, possibly because most of the FAPLA crews were still being trained.

 FAPLA deployed its T-62s for the first time during Operation Second Congress, a failed 1986 offensive against the National Union for the Total Independence of Angola (UNITA) near Mavinga.
 A number of T-62s were lost during the 1986 campaign, with some being abandoned on the battlefield and others destroyed by UNITA insurgents or South African air strikes.
 FAPLA T-62s were present during the initial phase of Operation Saluting October, a similar offensive undertaken the following year, but did not see action in the ensuing 1987-88 Battle of Cuito Cuanavale.
 FAPLA ordered another 135 T-62s from the Soviet Union to replace tank losses in 1987.
 Another 24 were purchased from Bulgaria and taken into service by the new Angolan Armed Forces in 1993.